kubesphere/website/content/en/docs/v3.3/pluggable-components/events.md

     {{< notice note >}}

 By default, Elasticsearch will be installed internally if Events is enabled.
-For a production environment, it is highly recommended that you set the following values in this yaml file if you want to enable Events, especially `externalElasticsearchUrl` and `externalElasticsearchPort`.
+For a production environment, it is highly recommended that you set the following values in this yaml file if you want to enable Events, especially `externalElasticsearchHost` and `externalElasticsearchPort`.
 Once you provide the following information, KubeSphere will integrate your external Elasticsearch directly instead of installing an internal one.
     {{</ notice >}}

     ```yaml